 Gabriella Lazzoni is Senior Advisor for the Institute for Historical Justice and Reconciliation and is active in both the private and public sectors.
 A lawyer by training Ms. Lazzoni, served in the office of the Commissioner for European Regional Policy and Institutional Reform at the European Commission in Brussels and was responsible for new diplomacy initiatives at the Académie Diplomatique Internationale in Paris.

-IHJR Researchers: The IHJR is grateful for the engagement of university students from Harvard University, Oxford University and Erasmus University Rotterdam, who generously assist in project research.
+IHJR Researchers: The IHJR is grateful for the engagement of university students from Harvard University, University of Oxford and Erasmus University Rotterdam, who generously assist in project research.